Zhang Shuai: 2014: Mixed results

-2016: First Grand Slam quarterfinal
+2016: First major singles quarterfinal

-Zhang started new season at the Shenzhen Open.
-In the first round, she beat fellow wildcard Irina Khromacheva in straight sets before losing to top-seed and eventual champion, Agnieszka Radwańska, in the second.
+Zhang started new season at the Shenzhen Open where she beat fellow wildcard Irina Khromacheva in straight sets, before losing to top-seed and eventual champion, Agnieszka Radwańska, in the second round.

 Prior to the Australian Open, Zhang was contemplating retirement due to a lack of success in majors, having not won a match in a main draw in 14 attempts.
-She successfully qualified for the main draw by beating Mandy Minella, Tereza Martincová and Virginie Razzano.
+She qualified for the main draw by beating Mandy Minella, Tereza Martincová and Virginie Razzano.
 In the first round, Zhang caused a huge upset by defeating world No. 2, Simona Halep, in straight sets, finally ending her drought on the 15th attempt.
 Both her and her coach were seen in tears during the time between the match and the on-court interview, as well as the interview itself, where Zhang broke down in tears of joy.
 Following subsequent victories over Alizé Cornet and Varvara Lepchenko, she then proceeded to reach the fourth round where she defeated an injured Madison Keys in three sets and proceeded to the quarterfinals where she was defeated by Johanna Konta in straight sets.
-She became the fourth ever Chinese player to reach a Grand Slam quarterfinal after Li Na, Zheng Jie and Peng Shuai.
+She became the fourth ever Chinese player to reach a major quarterfinal after Li Na, Zheng Jie and Peng Shuai.
 This run earnt her the Breakthrough Performance of the Month Award by WTA for January, as she received 44% of the votes in a poll on the official WTA website.
 She also moved 68 places up the rankings, from 133rd to 65th, thus becoming the new Chinese No. 1.

 In February, Zhang returned to the ITF Circuit in Rancho Santa Fe.
 She won five matches to claim the Morgan Run Women's Open title, culminating in a three-set victory over Vania King.

 At the 2016 Olympics, she competed in both the singles and doubles (with Peng).
 She reached the second round in both events.

 Zhang finished her breakthrough year with a career-high ranking of 23.

-2017–18: Second WTA title
+2017–18: Second career title

-In September 2017, Zhang won her second WTA Tour title at the Guangzhou Open.
-Seeded second, she reached the final without dropping a set and defeated the unseeded Serbian Aleksandra Krunić in the final in three sets to win the title for the second time.
+In September 2017, she won her second WTA Tour title at the Guangzhou Open.
+Seeded second, she reached the final without dropping a set and defeated the unseeded Aleksandra Krunić in the final in three sets to win the title for the second time.

 In 2018, Zhang reached the semifinals in Prague and Hiroshima.
 After defeating Angelique Kerber, she lost to Naomi Osaka in the quarterfinals of China Open where she won the first set.
 She also triumphed in doubles in Istanbul and Hiroshima, partnering Liang Chen and Eri Hozumi respectively.